symfony/symfony-docs/introduction/http_fundamentals.rst

 As a bonus, the ``Request`` class does a lot of work in the background that you'll never need to worry about.
-For example, the ``isSecure()`` method checks the *three* different values in PHP that can indicate whether or not the user is connecting via a secured connection (i.e. HTTPS).
+For example, the ``isSecure()`` method checks the *three* different values in PHP that can indicate whether or not the user is connecting via a secured connection (e.g. HTTPS).

 Symfony Response Object
 ~~~~~~~~~~~~~~~~~~~~~~~